Chain-of-Thought Predictive Control: Experiments

-We focus on low-level object manipulation tasks in an imitation learning setup.
-We choose ManiSkill2 \cite{gu2023maniskill2}, an extension of ManiSkill \cite{mu2021maniskill} as the testbed, which features a variety of object manipulation tasks in environments with \textit{realistic physical simulation} (including fully dynamic grasping motions).
-We choose four tasks as illustrated in Fig. \ref{fig:maniskill2}.
-Namely, P\&P Cube which asks the agent to pick up a cube, move it at a specified goal location, and keep skill for a short while; Stack Cube for picking up a cube, placing it on top of another, and the gripper leaving the stack; Turn Faucet for turning on different faucets; and lastly, Peg Insertion Side for inserting a cuboid-shaped peg sideways into a hole in a box of different geometries and sizes.
-We notice that existing benchmarks are either saturated for imitation learning methods, e.g., DMControl \cite{tassa2018deepmind} and D4RL \cite{fu2020d4rl}, or lack demo data, such as MineDojo \cite{fan2022minedojo}.
-The tasks we choose lie in between, which is challenging and has sub-optimal demo data to bootstrap from.
+ManiSkill2 features a variety of low-level object manipulation tasks in environments with realistic physical simulation (e.g., fully dynamic grasping motions).
+We choose 5 tasks (see Fig. \ref{fig:envs}).
+Namely, Stack Cube for picking up a cube, placing it on top of another, and the gripper leaving the stack; Turn Faucet for turning on different faucets; Peg Insertion for inserting a cuboid-shaped peg \textit{sideways} into a hole in a box of different geometries and sizes; Push Chair for pushing different chair models into a specified goal location (via a mobile robot); and Pour for pouring liquid from a bottle into the target beaker with a specified liquid level.
+Push Chair adopts a delta joint velocity control (19-dim, dual arms with mobile base); Pour adopts delta end effector pose control (8-dim); the rest uses delta joint pose control (8-dim).
+We perform experiments with both state and point cloud observations.

-The challenges of low-level manipulation tasks we selected come from several aspects.
-Besides noises injected into the initial robot pose, all tasks have all object poses randomized (displacement around 0.3m and $360\degree$ rotation) upon environment reset.
-Moreover, both turn faucet and peg insertion have large variations on the geometries and sizes of the target objects (see Fig. \ref{fig:variations}).
-They are particularly challenging also because the faucets are mostly pushed rather than grasped during manipulation (under-actuated control), the holes have 3mm clearance, and it requires at least half of the peg to be pushed sideway into the holes (harder than similar tasks in other benchmarks).
+\paragraph{Task Complexity} The challenges of these tasks come from several aspects.
+Firstly, all tasks have all object poses fully randomized (displacement around 0.3m and $360\degree$ rotation) upon environment reset (this is in contrast to environments such as Franka Kitchen).
+Secondly, Turn Faucet, Peg Insertion, and Push Chair all have large variations in the geometries and sizes of the target objects (see illustrations in Fig. \ref{fig:variations}).
+Moreover, the faucets are mostly pushed rather than grasped during manipulation (under-actuated control), the holes have 3mm clearance (requiring high-precision control) and it needs at least half of the peg to be pushed sideway into the holes (harder than similar tasks in other benchmarks \cite{xu2019compare}), the chair models are fully articulated with lots of joints, and the pouring task requires smooth manipulation without spilling the liquid.
+Moreover, ManiSkill2 adopts impedance controllers that admit smoother paths (important for tasks like Pour) than the position-based ones while at the cost of harder low-level action modeling (e.g., actuators can be quite laggy).

-As an early exploration of applying chain-of-thought towards low-level control, we mainly study state-based policy learning to avoid the confounding challenges of visual perception learning (see details of observation space in the Appendix and the ManiSkill2 paper).
-We use an $8$ DoF continuous action space for delta joint position control, which is native to the demonstrations generated by many planning-based methods.